 Live captioning describes both machine-generated and human-transcribed text provided in real time.
 The instantaneous translation of all speech into text is made available to the audience through a closed caption button within a video frame or via a separate browser window.
 Additionally, when the video delivery method makes this function available, a live transcript may also accompany the live captions.
-Our current vendor, Verbit.ai, has a zoom integration and can provide the professional live captions.
+Our current vendor, Verbit.ai, has a Zoom integration and can provide professional live captions.

-In order to maintain compliance with the Federal and State legal requirements of the Americans with Disabilities Act (as amended), including Title II of the Americans with Disabilities Act (as amended), Section 504 of the Rehabilitation Act of 1973, Section 508 of the Rehabilitiation Act of 1973, and Virginia Tech's IT Accessibility Policy 7215 live captions must be provided for any university sponsored:
+In order to maintain compliance with the Federal and State legal requirements of the Americans with Disabilities Act (as amended), including Title II of the Americans with Disabilities Act (as amended), Section 504 of the Rehabilitation Act of 1973, Section 508 of the Rehabilitation Act of 1973, and Virginia Tech's IT Accessibility Policy 7215 live captions must be provided for any university sponsored:

 - virtual or hybrid event where an individual requests captioning as an accommodation,

 - virtual or hybrid event that is open to the general public, regardless of whether or not registration is required, or

 - Virginia Tech-only virtual or hybrid event that is public to students and employees

 Internal re-occurring business meetings do not require live captions unless requested by an employee with an accommodation.
 However, in alignment with universal design best practices, TLOS recommends all meeting hosts enable the built-in (and free) live captioning functionality within Zoom.